 Another 26 words (2 lines of text) are included under the topic Early Birbick Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Birbick family to Ireland
+Migration of the Birbick family

 Settlers found farms all along the eastern part of what would become the United States and Canada.
 They provided a base and a backbone that would strengthen two great nations in the making.
 In the 20th century, the ancestors of those brave Scots have rediscovered their heritage through highland games and Scottish historical societies.
 Early North American immigration records have revealed a number of people bearing the Scottish name Birbick or a variant listed above, including: Willliam Birbeck who settled in Jamaica in 1774.